-A proof of this can be found in Appendix B. This shows that $\rho^*$ is an extreme point of the posterior distribution of $\rho$ in large samples, which indicates that it is the maximizing value of this posterior distribution.
-This shows that not only does the outcome model provide information for estimating $\rho$, but it will lead to consistent estimates of $\rho$.
+\end{theorem} A proof of this can be found in Appendix B. This result shows that the posterior distribution is maximized at the true correlation parameter, justifying using the outcome model to inform this parameter.
+Under mild conditions on the prior distribution for $\rho$, this result also shows that we obtain consistent estimates of $\rho$ asymptotically.
 Note that while we have simplified the correlation structure to depend on a single parameter, $\rho$, the same result would hold regardless of the structure of $\boldsymbol{\Sigma}_S$.
 The result only depends on correctly specifying the outcome model.
 If the outcome model is misspecified, the limiting value of the posterior would depend on both the true correlation structure and the variability of the approximation error present due to model misspecification.
 One final point to make is that the shape of the posterior distribution depends on the magnitude of $\boldsymbol{\beta}_i$ for $i=1, \dots, n$.
 Figure \ref{fig:PosteriorRho} shows $P(\rho \vert \mathcal{D})$ averaged over 100 data sets of size $n=500$, under three scenarios for the true effect of the intermediate on the outcome.
 We set $\boldsymbol{\beta}_i = c \boldsymbol{1}_M$ and varied $c \in \{0.05, 0.15, 0.25\}$.
-We see that the posterior is maximized at the true value of 3, but the shape of the posterior is greatly affected by the magnitude of $\boldsymbol{\beta}_i$.
-As the effect of the intermediate on the outcome becomes larger, there is more information to update $\rho$ and the posterior becomes more concentrated.
+We see that on average, the posterior distribution is maximized at the true value of 3, but its shape is greatly affected by the magnitude of $\boldsymbol{\beta}_i$.
+As the degree of principal ignorability violations becomes larger, there is more information to update $\rho$ and the posterior becomes more concentrated.
 While we assumed all other parameters were fixed and known here, we also see this empirically in Section \ref{sec:SimulationStudies} when all parameters are estimated simultaneously.